Dias1c/hungry-local-storage/README.md

 #### Setting Auto Flush

 By default auto flush is disabled.
-You, to enable it, need to set auto flush value in seconds.
+To enable it, execute `setAutoFlush` method with setting values in seconds.

 ```ts
 import { hls } from "@diaskappassov/hungry-local-storage";